trangnguyen2906/Python-Churn-Prediction-Segment-E-commerce/README.md

 ### 📖 What is this project about?
 What Business Question will it solve?

 A e-commerce company is facing a business challenge: user churn.
 Many customers stop interacting with the platform after a short period, resulting in lost revenue and reduced customer lifetime value.
-However, the company currently lacks a systematic, data-driven approach to understand:
 This project uses **Machine Learning** to help an e-commerce company proactively **tackle customer churn** and **design better promotion strategies.**

 It focuses on answering three key business questions: